 Hold the Hope

-The volunteer team is made up of individuals who have either faced suicidal thoughts, cared for someone in crisis, or experienced the profound loss of a loved one to suicide.
+The volunteers, the co-founders of the Hold the Hope film, comprised individuals who have either faced suicidal thoughts, cared for someone in crisis, or experienced the profound loss of a loved one to suicide.
 Their courage and commitment are at the heart of Hold the Hope, as they strive to break down barriers, raise awareness, and inspire hope.

 "I hope the film opens up conversations about suicide, helping those affected to feel unashamed, free from stigma, and embraced with understanding.
 Working on Hold the Hope has been an honour and a humbling experience.
 I’m stronger today for being part of it.
 If this film saves even one life, we’ve done our job.”